Essential financial concepts for entrepreneurs

 These indicators support strategic planning, avoiding costly mistakes and improving the ability to meet financial challenges.

-Profit margin: earnings assessment
+Profit margin: earnings evaluation

 Opportunity cost: value of alternative decisions